Written by Jen Van Allen

 For many runners, the months between Halloween and Valentine’s Day are marked by a steep drop off in motivation and fitness that can require months of painful rebuilding to regain.
 With the chaos of the holidays, the inclement weather, the availability of rich, comfort holiday treats, it can be easy to quickly lose all the strength and speed you worked so hard to gain during the warm-weather months.

 You don’t have to wait until January 1 to set a New Year’s Resolution.
 You can begin your new year on any day you would like.
-Start thinking about what goals you want to accomplish next year; look at next year’s race calendar and making some plans.
+Start thinking about what goals you want to accomplish next year; look at next year’s race calendar and start making some plans.
 Make some shorter-term goals to help you build toward the long-term ones, and will motivate you to keep running through the holidays.
 Celebrate the holidays by signing up for short races that are close to home or your travel destinations.
-In most areas there are an abundance of 5K's on holidays like Halloween, Thanksgiving, and Christmas.
+In most towns, there is an abundance of 5K's to choose from on holidays such as Halloween, Thanksgiving and Christmas.

 The weather conditions may not always be ideal for running during winter.
-But they are typically ideal for other sports, like snowshoeing, downhill, and cross-country skiing, which can go a long way toward helping you stay in shape during the winter.
+But they might be good for other sports like snowshoeing, downhill, and cross-country skiing, which can go a long way toward helping you stay in shape during the winter.
 Leverage the fitness you’ve built with running to learn a new sport.
-Or, try a new class, like spinning, yoga or pilates, that you can do no matter what the weather conditions are.
+Or, try a new class like spinning, yoga or pilates that you can do no matter what the weather conditions are.
 This will freshen up your routine and help you stay strong and motivated.

 Much of your fitness will be determined by what you do and do not eat during the holidays.
 With the abundance of rich, sweet treats and food-pushing family members and friends, it’s easy to end up consuming way more calories than you usually do.
 Don’t try to restrict yourself too much, but keep treats out of the house so you won’t be tempted by them.
 Find healthy alternatives to your favorite holiday comfort foods and bring them to holiday gatherings.